pacifics/PassDao/README.md

 - By allowing fundings (public or private) for each step of the project and by limiting the presale and funding amounts, we limit the amount of money "at risk" and avoid useless blocked ethers in the Dao.

 - In case of any bug or exploit during the primary funding, the project manager (who is confident in the security of the smart contract) promises to do his best to complete the work foreseen in his proposal without asking for additional funds.
+He can also abort the funding and refund before the closing time.

 - Only the Dao shareholders can decide by vote to allow the transfer of shares.